 This means that a property owner or manager can be held liable if they fail to maintain their premises in reasonably safe conditions.
-This can of course include a street or roadway that is owned by a government entity.
+This can include a street or roadway that is owned by a government entity.

-Determining who’s at fault in a premises liability case is complex.
+Determining who’s at-fault in a premises liability case is complex.
 Premises liability lawsuits require an injured individual to prove that he or she was harmed because of a property owner/manager’s negligence.
 An injured individual must specifically prove that the:

-- Defendant leased, owned, occupied, or was controlling the property where the incident took place
+- Defendant leased, owned, occupied, or was controlling the property where the incident took place.

-- Defendant acted negligently regarding use or maintenance of the property
+- Defendant acted negligently regarding use or maintenance of the property.

-- Plaintiff was hurt
+- Plaintiff was hurt.

-- Defendant’s negligence was the primary factor that caused a plaintiff’s injuries
+- Defendant’s negligence was the primary factor that caused a plaintiff’s injuries.

 It’s also important to understand that a property owner’s duty of care may vary depending on who is on their property.
-Also, there are situations where an injured individual contributed negligence towards causing an accident.
+Furthermore, there are situations where an injured individual contributed negligence towards causing an accident.
 In such cases, liability may be shared between the property owner and the injured individual.
 For example, let’s say that a scooter rider was under the influence when the accident occurred.
-However, the scooter rider did rider over a piece of badly damaged sidewalk, which did contribute towards causing his or her accident.
+However, the scooter rider did ride over a piece of badly damaged sidewalk, which did contribute towards causing his or her accident.
 The fact that the scooter rider was intoxicated does not negate the reality that poor sidewalk conditions contributed towards causing his or her injuries.
 In this case, a court will determine an appropriate way of dividing up liability.

 When it comes to deciding if a property owner/manager breached his or her duty of care, the following will be considered: